Start9Labs/documentation/site/source/guides/service-guides/vaultwarden/bitwarden-client-setup.rst

         #.
 As with the other solutions above, click the 'Settings' icon, and enter your Vaultwarden Tor address.
 You can then log in to your vault.

         Alternatively, you may be able to run using your LAN address, but this has proven finicky, especially on Debian/Ubuntu systems.
 You will have better luck if you have the Root CA installed at the OS level.
-First, be sure to :ref:`Setup LAN <lan-linux>` natively.
+First, be sure to :ref:`Setup LAN <ca-linux>` natively.

     .. collapse:: Mac